Quality in Simplicity

 Located in Marylebone, the Margaret Howell store is less a store but more reminiscent of a gallery, with undertones of British quality and simplicity throughout.
 It only just so happens that you can purchase the carefully curated items on display too.

-The dimly lit entrance, curates a display of Japanese minimalism of everyday household items under its well-lit oak panelled shelves.
+The dimly lit entrance curates a display of minimalist set of Japanese household goods under its well-lit oak panelled shelves.
 Adjacent, the oversized check out counter holds an array of reading material on mid-century design.
 The theme resonates further in with beautiful wood furniture from English designer Ercol, iconic lamps by Anglepoise, and exclusive handmade ceramics and stoneware by Keiko Hasegawa.
-All of which, are placed first and foremost in the centre.
-The clothing racks are secondly, cushioned along on each side.

 "I enjoy pulling threads of British tradition, quality and skill together in clothes that are meant to be worn in the real world, where good design is about living with thoughtful style." -Margaret Howell